ptorpis/MiniExchange/README.md

 14. Trying to cancel a nonexistent order should be rejected.
 15. Cancelling a filled order should not be possible.
 16. Placing 2 identical orders should be recorded as 2, separate orders.
+17. Cancelling someone else's order should not be possible.
+18. When a limit order crosses the other side's best price, it should first take the better price and execute immediately.

 ## Testing the API